esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Threefold ANS.md

 > [!NOTE]
 > This equation was calibrated on a population of 146 elderly Japanese individuals with the age range of 58-105 years; imaged via postmortem CTs .
 Please consider the applicability of the method to your data.

 The landmarks for this method will include the points needed to replicate ALL measurements in the study, but the ones included in the equation (to estimate TNP) are noted with 🔵 in the table.
+The Rynn method used the INB plane as the midsagittal plane, but this midline plane is not defined by the same landmarks in Matsuda et al. 2023 - therefore this plane will be defined best fitting the hard tissue landmarks that are described as midline & can be allocated on the skull surface (a, ss, pr).

+Make sure you have a [4-point FHP](https://github.com/esomjai/Forensic-Craniofacial-Approximation-Database/blob/basics/Start%20here%20/002_Realign%20CT%20in%20the%20standard%20FHP.md#fhp-options) established before creating the midline plane via the code.

 ### Landmarks for Matsuda et al. 2023